Swiss Tax Guide for Expats 2026: Rates, Deductions & How to Pay Less

 Do I need to file a Swiss tax return as an expat?

-If you hold a B-permit and earn under CHF 120,000, your employer deducts taxes at source and no return is required.
-However, you should request a Quellensteuer correction by 31 March to claim available deductions — this typically returns CHF 1,500–4,000.
+If you hold a B-permit and earn under CHF 120,000, your employer deducts taxes at source and no full return is required.
+However, you should still request a Quellensteuer correction by 31 March to claim available deductions — this typically returns CHF 1,500–4,000.
 With a C-permit or income above CHF 120,000, you must file a full annual return.

 How much tax will I actually pay in Switzerland?